Information

 Can sales proceeds be transferred directly from buyer to seller in countries other than Spain?

-No, the actual settlement and transfer must be carried out in Spain to and from a Spanish account, even if both buyer and seller live in, for example, Norway.
-In short, this is not allowed by the notary.
-Please contact us for more information.
+No, the actual settlement and transfer must be carried out in Spain to and from a Spanish account, even if both buyer and seller live in the same country

-Should I choose a real estate agent based on who has the highest price for my property?
+Should I choose a broker based on who has the highest price for my property?

-No, this is not a good reason for choosing a real estate agent.
+No, this is not a good reason for choosing a broker.
 Estate agents often set the asking price higher to try to secure the sale.
 Instead, use common sense and look at the agent’s references and property listings and ask questions about the sales process, legal services, marketing and what they can offer you.
 We also recommend meeting the agent in person.
 As the seller, you decide what price you want to sell for.
-Discuss with the real estate agent you want to use and agree on the sales price.
+Discuss with the broker you want to use and agree on the sales price.

-Why do the fees of the different real estate agencies vary?
+Why do the fees of the different brokerage houses vary?

 Is real estate agent a protected title in Spain?

 Answer.
-In the province of Alicante, real estate agent is a protected title and it is forbidden to work with the sale of property without authorization.
-Therefore, check if the real estate agent is authorized and ask for their API number.
+In the province of Alicante, real estate is a protected title and it is forbidden to work with the sale of property without authorization.
+Therefore, check if the broker is authorized and ask for their API number.

 Do encumbrances follow the property when it is sold?

-Yes, encumbrances such as unpaid shared costs follow the property.
-Encumbrances can be checked by printing out a simplified title deed from the property register.
-This is normally done by your estate agent or lawyer before the sale is completed.
-If a property has encumbrances, these can be deleted at the time of takeover and deducted from the sales price.
+Yes, encumbrances such as unpaid community fees follow the property.
+Encumbrances can be checked by obtaining a simplified deed (Nota Simple) from the property register.
+This is normally done by your agent or lawyer before the sale is completed.
+If a property has encumbrances, these can be cleared at the time of handover and deducted from the sale price.

-What is the difference between an exclusive and non-exclusive sales agreement with a real estate agency?
+What is the difference between an exclusive and non-exclusive sales agreement with a brokerage house?

 An exclusive sales agreement means that the estate agent is the only one who can sell the property for the duration of the sales contract.
 The advantage of this is that the agency can spend more time and resources on marketing the property without risking losing the sale.
-Other real estate agents can still show the property, but everything is arranged through the real estate agency with the sales agreement.
+Other brokerages can still show the property, but everything is arranged through the brokerage with the sales agreement.

 A non-exclusive agreement means that it is open to other people to sell the property.
 In such cases, the seller often signs an agreement with several estate agents.
 The risk with this is that the estate agents cannot spend resources on marketing as it is likely that they will not get the sale in the end.
 It will also be difficult to keep track of keys and viewings in such cases.
 The result is often low quality photos and ads and less interest.